Updated November 17, 2023

 - It is divided into 2 parts.

-- Part 1: Financial statements, Management Discussion & Analysis of financial statements and changes in accounting principles.
+- Part 1: Financial statements, Management Discussion, and analysis of financial statements and changes in accounting principles.

 - Part 2: Legal proceedings, Changes in internal controls, Defaults on Senior debts or coupons or dividend payment, material important disclosures.